triplefivedrew/triplefivedrew.github.io/_posts/2014-09-24-rolling-the-unrolled.markdown

 Luckily none of us had any of that physical experience.
 Beyond everything else we trusted our intuition to do what feels good.

-In truth we're good story tellers.
+In truth we're pretty good story tellers.
 This is my business story.